 ‘Good Times Bad Times’

 Like most tribute albums, 1995’s ‘Encomium: A Tribute to Led Zeppelin’ was a hit-or-miss affair, with a collection of alternative bands performing Zeppelin favorites.
-Cracker’s faithful take on ‘Good Times Bad Times’ was a highlight.
+Cracker’s faithful take on ‘Good Times Bad Times,’ however, was a highlight.

 ‘Babe I’m Gonna Leave You’

-Originally written by Anne Bredon in the '50s, Led Zeppelin heard it first from Joan Baez on her ‘Joan Baez in Concert, Part 1’ album.
-But four years before they cut it, pop stars the Association (‘Cherish,’ ‘Never My Love’) recorded their own version, complete with their trademark group harmonies.
+Originally written by Anne Bredon in the '50s, Led Zeppelin heard it first via the ‘Joan Baez in Concert, Part 1’ album.
+But four years before Zeppelin cut it, pop stars the Association (‘Cherish,’ ‘Never My Love’) recorded their own version, complete with their trademark group harmonies.

 Muddy Waters recorded ‘You Shook Me’ in 1962, overdubbing his voice onto an Earl Hooker song from the previous year called ‘Blue Guitar.’
-Willie Dixon, who wrote the tune, recorded his own version on 1970’s ‘I Am the Blues,’ which contained many of his compositions that were brought to white audience through bands like Led Zeppelin and the Rolling Stones.
+Composer Willie Dixon recorded his own version on 1970’s ‘I Am the Blues,’ which contained many of his compositions that were brought to white audience through bands like Led Zeppelin and the Rolling Stones.